awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.APEX.md

 In some cases when you plan to do a major version upgrade of your DB instance, you might find that you're using an APEX version that isn't compatible with your target database version\.
 In these cases, you can upgrade your version of APEX before you upgrade your DB instance\.
 Upgrading APEX first can reduce the amount of time that it takes to upgrade your DB instance\.

 **Note**
 After upgrading APEX, install and configure a listener for use with the upgraded version\.
-For instructions, see [Installing and Configuring a Listener for Use with Oracle APEX](#Appendix.Oracle.Options.APEX.Listener)\.
+For instructions, see [Setting Up Oracle APEX Listener](#Appendix.Oracle.Options.APEX.Listener)\.

 ## Removing the APEX Option<a name="Appendix.Oracle.Options.APEX.Remove"></a>